tenox7/wfm/README.md

 The flag `-addr=:443` makes WFM listen on port 443 for https requests.
-Flag `-acm_addr=:80` is used for Auto Cert Manager to obtain the cert and then redirect to port 443/https. `-acm_file=/var/cache/wfm-certs.json` is where the certificate and key are stored.
+Flag `-acm_addr=:80` is used for Auto Cert Manager to obtain the cert and then redirect to port 443/https.
+Flag  `-acm_file=/var/cache/wfm-certs.json` is where the certificates and keys are stored.
 This file is opened before chroot.

 The `-acm_host=` is a repeated flag that adds hosts to a whitelist.
 ACM will only obtain certificates for whitelisted hosts.
 If your WFM